-We have today launched a new campaign – ‘Journey to 2022’ – marking 250 days to go until next year’s home Commonwealth Games in Birmingham.
+We have launched a campaign – ‘Journey to 2022’ – to celebrate the Commonwealth Games in Birmingham this summer.

-The campaign will also champion athletes and runners around whom our long-term strategy for the sport is centred.
+In addition, the campaign will champion athletes and runners around whom our long-term strategy for the sport is centred.

-Next year, 72 Commonwealth nations and territories across Europe, Africa, Asia, Oceania, the Caribbean, and the Americas, will be competing in Birmingham.
+The Commonwealth Games this summer is sure to be an inspirational event with athletes from 72 Commonwealth nations and territories across Europe, Africa, Asia, Oceania, the Caribbean, and the Americas, becoming sporting heroes for millions of young people.

 ‘Journey to 2022’ is anchored around the reality that it takes more than the endeavours of an individual athlete to be part of this global sporting movement.
 From their early years through to England selection, each athlete will have been supported along their journey by family, friends, teachers, coaches, officials, volunteers, and countless others within the sport.
 We will capture and share those stories through our channels in the lead up to Birmingham 2022 across the five key areas of: participation; clubs, leaders, and facilities; coaches and officials; competition; and talent.